-The appointed person responsible for first aid checks the contents of the boxes regularly monthly and replaces items that have been used or are out of date.
+The appointed person responsible for first aid checks the contents of the boxes regularly MsJapnit and replaces items that have been used or are out of date.

-The staff first aid box is kept above butler sink.
+The staff first aid box is kept cupboard above the butler sink.
 This is kept out of reach of the children.

-First aid boxes should only contain items permitted by the Health and Safety (First Aid) Regulations Act 1981, such as sterile dressings, bandages, and eye pads.
+First aid boxes should only contain items permitted by the Health and Safety (First Aid) Regulations Act 1981, such as sterile dressings, bandages and eye pads.
 No other medical items, such as paracetamol should be kept in them.

-The appointed person(s) responsible for first aid is:
+The appointed person(s) responsible for first aid is: All staff